ovh/cds/docs/content/building-pipelines/building-pipelines.actions.builtin.script.md

 **Script** is a builtin action, you can't modify it.

-This action execute a script, written in script attribute
+This action executes a given script with a given interpreter.

 ## Parameters